Own a cute, teeny-weenie Pom and you want to give only the best? Take a look at our round up for the best dog food for Pomeranians.

 The incorporation of guaranteed live probiotics makes this recipe an excellent choice for dogs that have sensitive digestive systems – it provides nourishment for the good bacteria in your pup’s intestines, helping to ease the digestion process.

 In addition, rice is incorporated to deliver carbs with easy to digest ingredients.
 There is also fish oil in this formula, so your pup is getting omega fatty acids to encourage joint health and mobility along with support for skin and coat health.
-There are no fillers in this dry dog food, and it is even pea-free for pups allergic to this ingredient.

 - Packed with Omegas 3 & 6